ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 26:06 [[start:1566830][end:1596898]] But what thinking about object identification tells you is that every object that you can identify leads to having to sector both the informative part of your boundary and the memory part of your boundary into two new sectors one to store information about object identification and one to store information about the states of those objects.

 26:37 [[start:1597074][end:1600310]] So this requires much more metabolism.
-[[start:1601210][end:1605234]] And again, the solution is coarse grain.
+[[start:1601210][end:1605234]] And again, the solution is coarse grained.
 [[start:1605362][end:1610970]] Typically, what we coarse grain is our memory of the object that we've identified.
 [[start:1612750][end:1616250]] So what does this do to systems?

-26:59 [[start:1619070][end:1628240]] Because making measurements costs energy and recording memories costs energy.
+26:59 [[start:1619070][end:1628240]] Because making measurements costs energy and recording memories costs energy...
-[[start:1629330][end:1635586]] We have to make decisions about what QRS to use at what time.
+[[start:1629330][end:1635586]] ...we have to make decisions about what QRFs to use at what time.
 [[start:1635688][end:1645250]] Given our finite energy budgets, we can't look at the world with all of our measurement capabilities at the same time because it's too expensive.
 [[start:1646410][end:1675546]] And now we see the effect of a theorem in quantum information theory which is that if two QRFs can't be deployed simultaneously for whatever reason that corresponds to them not commuting as operators and if they don't commute as operators, they have to be implemented by compartments that are separable.

 27:55 [[start:1675658][end:1678990]] So compartments that only communicate classically.

 28:00 [[start:1680690][end:1702098]] The consequence of this theorem is that as soon as one has too many sensory and motor capabilities to run all at the same time, given your energy budget you end up being compartmentalized into compartments that only communicate classically.
-[[start:1702194][end:1718250]] So you end up looking like this diagram where there are a bunch of components that do sensory motor, loops or memory, one or the other and they can only communicate classically.
+[[start:1702194][end:1718250]] So you end up looking like this diagram where there are a bunch of components that do sensory motor loops or memory, one or the other and they can only communicate classically.
 [[start:1718670][end:1731280]] And they're controlled by some sort of attention system that selects which ones to activate depending on the amount of free energy that's available.
 [[start:1732390][end:1738500]] And clearly, this clock function becomes part of this control system.

-28:59 [[start:1739350][end:1765980]] So the physics alone of any system that's acting as that executes a fairly complicated interaction with its environment gives us this hierarchical compartmentalized structure without having to add any biological or cognitive science type assumptions at all.
+28:59 [[start:1739350][end:1765980]] So, the physics alone of any system that's acting as, that executes a fairly complicated interaction with its environment gives us this hierarchical compartmentalized structure without having to add any biological or cognitive science type assumptions at all.

 29:27 [[start:1767710][end:1770300]] So we can go in three directions from this.
 [[start:1771390][end:1775150]] We can go deeper into the biology which we're going to do in October.